-Since I live alone, I buy vegetables in small quantities and try to use them within a day or two of purchase.
-I’m always looking for new ways to cook them in order to avoid having to toss them as they approach the end of their shelf life.
+I like to buy vegetables in small quantities to retain freshness, and I try to use them within few days of purchase.
+Having grown up eating canned, boiled, overcooked veggies, I’m always looking for new ways to cook them so that they retain some flavor and bite when they’re done.
 I hit the jackpot with these veggie fritters.
-This recipe calls for grated fresh veggies but it’s also a good way to use up leftover cooked vegetables.
+Although this recipe calls for grated fresh veggies, it’s also a good way to use up any leftover cooked vegetables.
 I like to serve these fritters with fried fish or baked chicken for a light meal.
-Sometimes I fry them up, drop a heavy dollop of sour cream on top, and enjoy them as is.
+Sometimes I fry them up, drop some thousand island dressing or a heavy dollop of sour cream on top, and snack on them all by themselves.

 INGREDIENTS